Loading...

 My brain cognition skills were #1 from among 231,134,130 people in the United States of America.
 There were over 231,134,130 people who could have 1st invented and 2nd been awarded a patent from the United States Patent Office for one of my inventions.

-This book and online courses were produced for the general reader – not only inventors.
+The online courses were produced for the general reader – not only inventors.
 I have spent years sharing these brain cognition skills with people like you.
-Today, you can invent things relevant to your life that are way better than what I invented!

-Over 10,000 Hours
+Over 11,000 Hours

 NAICS 541611 Consultant